illiyaz/deklutter/GPT_INSTRUCTIONS.md

    - Important keywords (receipt, invoice, booking) go to 'review'

    **🔍 Want to be extra safe?**
-   - Review the 'safe to delete' list before confirming
+   - Review the samples above - do they look right?
    - Start with just a few emails to test
    - Everything goes to Trash (recoverable for 30 days)